ananthreddy5481/LORD-OF-SQLinject/LOS.md

 #level-7 :

-this level os combination of lvl 6 and lvl 4 give the ascii charecter of and as that is blocked and then procced with the lvl 4 process giving it to the burp suite and brute force that.
+this level is combination of lvl 6 and 4, give the ascii charecter of "and" as that is blocked and then procced with the lvl 4 process giving it to the burp suite and brute force that.

 and - && - %26%26(ascii)